Technological Education

 or

-• At least 2 years* of wage-earning experience and successful completion of a postsecondary education program in the area of Technological Education selected for their Broad-based Technology.
+• At least 2 years* of work experience and successful completion of a postsecondary education program in the area of Technological Education selected for their Broad-based Technology.
 The postsecondary education program must be a minimum of six (6) semesters of academic studies where the experience and education use the applicant’s skills and knowledge in their Broad-based Technology.

 or